Frequently Asked Dental Questions – Tulsa, OK

 Many people fear getting root canal therapy, but this procedure has come a long way with advances in technology and technique.
 At Glisten, we carefully perform root canal therapy with specialized tools and offer patients the option of sedation should they feel anxious about the procedure.

 Why might I want dental implants?

 We provide dental implants in our Tulsa practice as a permanent solution to missing teeth.
 An implant may be used as an alternative to a bridge, for the replacement of one or a few teeth.
 Implants are also used in conjunction with denture appliances to create a firm foundation on which dentures will not slip or fall out.
 Dental implants are safe and effective, allowing the smile to be restored to full function and beauty within just a few months.
-More information on dental implants can be found at www.aaid-implant.org, or in our office.
-Contact us for your consultation with Dr. Angie to see how dental implants can benefit your smile.
+Contact us for your consultation with Dr. Hammond to see how dental implants can benefit your smile.

 What effect does tobacco have on my teeth?

 The use of cigarettes and smokeless tobacco exposes the body to nicotine, a chemical substance that inhibits the flow of oxygen to gum and bone tissue.
 As these areas are deprived of oxygen, the risk for gum disease rises significantly.
 Although gum disease can be treated with regular dental evaluations and cleanings, during which we screen for oral cancer, the best way to protect teeth and gums is to quit using tobacco products.
 To help our patients accomplish this goal, we provide prescription programs and a good dose of moral support.

 What are dental sealants and what can they do for me?